MaastrichtU-IDS/best-practices/website/docs/git-tutorial.md

 :::tip Join the IDS GitHub organization

-Contact Vincent on IDS Slack (or someone else) to add your GitHub user to the [MaastrichtU-IDS organization](https://github.com/MaastrichtU-IDS) on GitHub.
+Ask us on IDS Slack **#help-desk** channel to add your GitHub user to the [MaastrichtU-IDS organization](https://github.com/MaastrichtU-IDS).
 You will then be able to create and edit repositories in the [organization](https://github.com/MaastrichtU-IDS).

 :::